ably/ably-asset-tracking-swift/README.md

 3. Concepts and assumptions

 ## Build instructions

-Project use CocoaPods, Fastlane (TBD), and Bundler (to make sure that the same version of development tools is used) and is developed using Xcode 12.
+Project use CocoaPods, Fastlane, and Bundler (to make sure that the same version of development tools is used) and is developed using Xcode 12.2.
 However, building it's not straightforward and requires some extra steps.

 1. Setup `.netrc` file as described in MapBox SDK documentation [here](https://docs.mapbox.com/ios/maps/overview/#configure-credentials).
 You can skip public token configuration for now.
 2. Install bundler using: